 Andrew Brown (chief mechanic with Cycle Surgery at the time) shows you how to wash your bike and how to clean and lube your drivetrain.
 It’s pretty straightforward stuff.

 We also have a step-by-step text/picture guide to cleaning and lubing you chain, if you’d prefer the information in that format.

 If you’re in a hurry or you just want to spend as little time as possible on cleaning, check out Liam’s video: The lazy way to clean your bike.
 He’s a work-shy lad, that Liam!
 We’re not saying his method will clean your bike through and through, but if you’re realistically not going to spend that much time on the job, this will ensure you get the basics done.

 While you’re cleaning your bike, also check whether the chain needs replacing.

 Doing a decent job requires the right products, particularly when it comes to the drivetrain.
 Lube needs to stick to the chain in order to do its job but that also means it can be difficult to get off when it becomes dirty.

 You might need to arm yourself with some tools too, and perhaps a workstand.
 Head over to our tool reviews to find out which products we rate highly.

 Our beginner’s guide to bike tools will be handy too.

-And so will our article: 9 of the best cycling workstands.
+And so will our article on the best cycling workstands.